 Pan fry and serve in lettuce wraps (who needs empty bread carbs and calories?) topped with chopped tomatoes, sesame seeds and a vegan aioli.

-Kind of my new favorite meatless vegan dinner right here.
+This Thai veggie burger is kind of my new favorite meatless vegan dinner right here.

 Serves 1/4 of the recipe

 Vegan Thai Veggie Burgers made with quinoa, lentils, squash and massaman curry.
 Perfect served in lettuce wraps.
 Soft, spicy and flavorful.
 Perfect for a weeknight dinner.
 Gluten Free too